 -After providing a partial refund for the current month, you will need to apply the coupon to the subscription for future months.
 To apply the coupon to their existing subscription follow these instructions.
 This will ensure the customer is charged the correct amount in future months.

 To provide a full refund and apply the coupon:

--Navigate to the Customers tab and search for the customer by email
+-Navigate to the People tab and search for the end-user by email

--View the customer details and go to the Invoices tab
+-View the end-user details and go to the Invoices tab

 -Open the invoice by clicking on the invoice number and click Refund